PitzTech/Spark_Hadoop_K8S/K8S-README.md

 ```

 **What `make build` does:**
-- Automatically downloads Hadoop 3.4.0 and Spark 3.5.0 from Google Drive
-- Places downloaded files in `hadoop/spark-base/bin/`
 - Builds all three Docker images in correct order
 - Skips downloads if files already exist